jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 <div align = "justify">
 <h3>Data Preprocessing</h3>
 <div align = "justify">
-The dataset contains information mainly about the borrower, such as the credit score and the status of payment.
+The <a href="/assets/loan_data.csv">dataset</a> contains information mainly about the borrower, such as the credit score and the status of payment.
 For a complete list of features, observe the table provided below.
 </div>
 <br>
 <div align = "center">